 Procedures for dealing with children who become or are reported lost at the stadium on match day are contained within the club's Matchday Operations Manual in the control room.
-The match day procedure can be found in appendix 7.
+The match day procedure can be found in appendix 3.

 Transport:

 Blackpool FC Community Trust has overall responsibility for all Trust activities involving participants which includes transport arrangements.
-The Trust has a 'Transporting Children, Young People and Vulnerable Adults Policy', which gives full details how the Trust manages the safe transport to and from activities and events.
+The Trust has travel risk assessments, which gives full details how each trip manages the safe transport to and from activities and events.